trindadea/SIGE-Front/README.md

 # smi-front

-> Front-end for smi with pwa support
+> front-end for the SMI web application with PWA

 ## Build Setup